 With a good photo or mockup ready, let’s move onto the rest of what you’ll need to list your phone case.

-Start with the basics: Title, description, and any keywords (from your research earlier).
+Start with the basics: Title, description, and learn how to do keyword research to include important terms (from your research earlier).

 When writing about your case, be descriptive without getting overly lengthy.
 There’s a good chance your potential customer knows what a phone case is, just tell them what they need to know (phone model, key information) and a line or two about your style and any features specific to your brand or niche.

 Next, you’ll want to go through your listings and pick which one you feel will sell the best and ‘feature it’ on your marketplace.
 That is, place it at the top so that it comes up higher in searches or shows up as your profile pic.

 Lastly, it’s a good idea to set aside a small advertising budget for advertising directly through the selling channel you’re using.
 For example, Etsy allows you to promote your listing and advertise against certain tag words related to your business.
 You can even use this as a chance to see what styles resonate the most with your niche.
 Experiment a little.
 People vote with their wallets and what you think is your best offering might not be what actually sells best.

 Down the road, you can do more to optimize your listing like adding product videos, testimonials, or reviews, but for now, this should be more than enough to get you started.

 Step 8: Drive Traffic to Your Online Store

 We talked briefly about setting up a small ad budget for your listings, but there are lots of other free ways to drive traffic to your shop.
 This isn’t to say you shouldn’t at least experiment with some paid advertising, but that you should complement that advertising with some organic methods.

 Here’s a few ideas to get you started: